 Estate agents who market foreign properties shall ensure that the due diligence checks performed (e.g. on the vendors, foreign properties and claims made in relation to the foreign properties) are accurate and adequate.
 They shall assess if there are findings that are adverse or potentially adverse to the interests of consumers.
 If there are adverse or potentially adverse findings, estate agents shall ensure that such findings are made known in writing to consumers, including the relevant facts and basis for such findings.
 Examples of such findings may be found in Annex A. Where such findings arise during the pre-marketing or marketing phase, estate agents shall obtain a written acknowledgement from purchasers of the foreign property that they have been informed of such findings before proceeding with the transaction.
-The written acknowledgement shall be made in the format and manner set out in Annex A. Where such findings arise after the sale of the foreign property is made (but before completion), estate agents shall ensure that such findings are made known in writing to purchasers as soon as practicable, including the relevant facts and basis for such findings2.
+The written acknowledgement shall be made in the foreign property is made (but before completion), estate agents shall ensure that such findings are made known in writing to purchasers as soon as practicable, including the relevant facts and basis for such findings2.